| Grant type:

 Visual/audiovisual materials (CDs, DVDs, photos) of artist’s works, if applicable.

-Once an application is accepted, the applicant must submit a final report due one month after the completion of the projects, along with the appropriate proofs of payment.
+Successful applicants must submit a final report, due one month after the completion of the projects, along with the appropriate proofs of payment.

 For further inquiries, please send to: firstname.lastname@example.org